google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 ## What is a PushSubscription?

-We call `subscribe()`, pass in some options, in return we get a promise that resolves to a `PushSubscription` resulting in some code like so:
+We call `subscribe()`, pass in some options, and in return we get a promise that resolves to a `PushSubscription` resulting in some code like so:

     function subscribeUserToPush() {